canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q6/QuestionText.md

     - A `canadianize` method that takes an input `String` phrase, adds ", eh?" at the end of it, and returns the phrase as if it were spoken by a Canadian.
     - A `extractVowels`that takes an input `String` phrase and returns the same phrase but with the vowels removed.
+    - Note that these methods are accessible from any class.